Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Main results

 where $C_{T, K, f}$ is a constant independent of $P$, and $\z_{z_0}(\cdot)$ (resp.\@ $\x_{z_0}(\cdot)$) is the solution of \eqref{eq:ode} (resp.\@ \eqref{eq:semi-nODE}) over the time horizon $[0,T]$ with the initial state $z_0$. \end{theorem}

 \begin{remark} Theorems \ref{th:UAP} and \ref{th:rates} address different aspects of the approximation properties of SA-NODEs.
 The former provides only a qualitative result, while the latter quantifies the precision of the approximation in terms of the number of neurons $P$.
-The main concession that we have to make, aside from the additional regularity required, is that the bound \eqref{meanbound} we obtain holds for the mean squared error over the set of initial data. \end{remark}
+The main concession that we have to make, aside from the additional regularity required, is that the bound \eqref{meanbound} we obtain holds for any initial data in $K$. \end{remark}

-\begin{remark} Let us compare the approximation result from Theorem \ref{th:rates} with that of interpolating the vector field \( f \) using the \( P_1 \) finite element method (FEM).
-Fixing a small tolerance \(\epsilon > 0\) for the error defined in \eqref{meanbound}, we need to approximate \( f \) with an \(\epsilon\)-error in \(\mathbb{L}^2\)-sense.
-This requires \(\mathcal{O}(1/\epsilon^{d+1})\) basis functions in FEM \cite[Thm.\@ 6.3.13]{allaire2007numerical}.
-This large number leads to computational issues when \( d \) is large, commonly referred to as the curse of dimensionality.
-In contrast, Theorem \ref{th:rates} indicates that we only need \(\mathcal{O}(1/\epsilon)\) neurons in SA-NODE to achieve a similar error.
-The parameters of these neurons can be efficiently computed using stochastic gradient descent, as discussed in Section \ref{sec:control}.
-We refer to \cite{bach2017breaking} for relevant topics. \end{remark}
+\begin{remark}[Comparison with Finite Element Approximation] Let us compare the approximation result in Theorem~\ref{th:rates} with that obtained by interpolating the vector field \( f \) using the \( P_1 \) finite element method (FEM).
+Suppose Assumption~\ref{ass2} holds.
+By the Sobolev embedding theorem, we have